Healing Your Soul From Calvinism's Damage

 Don't let Calvinism have the last word in your faith.
 If your soul has been starving because of it, you need to get back to the basics, even if you've been a Christian for a long time.
 Go back to the basics and let God's Truth replace the lies you've been told, heal your heart, refresh your soul, and help you learn to trust God and fall in love with Jesus all over again.

 *Videos about creation and evolution, to help validate the Bible and your faith in it.
 (I might just as easily call this part "healing your soul from evolution's damage."
 Because if you can't trust what God said in Genesis, can you really trust what He said anywhere else in the Bible?
-Undermining Genesis undermines God's Word, the validity of the Bible.):
+Undermining Genesis undermines God's Word, the validity of the Bible.
+I showed these videos to my sons as part of our homeschooling, helping them find a solid foundation.):

 What's the Best "Proof" of Creation (3.5 minutes)